pmean/data/README.md

 For many of the datasets in this repository, the copyright is not clearly stated anywhere that I could find.
 Use by individuals for educational purposes is probably acceptable under the Fair Use provisions of copyright law.

-If you own the copyright to any of these datasets and wish to clarify the conditions under which they can be used, please contact me ([mail\@pmean.com](mailto:mail@pmean.com){.email}).
+If you own the copyright to any of these datasets and wish to clarify the conditions under which they can be used, please [contact me](http://www.pmean.com/contact.html).
 If I am not allowed to store your data on my repository, I would be glad to remove your dataset.

 Here are the datasets in this repository so far: